💰 EMI Calculator

 An Equated Monthly Installment (EMI) is the fixed monthly payment you make to a lender to repay a loan over a defined period.
 Every EMI consists of two components: a portion that repays the principal (the original loan amount) and a portion that pays the interest charged by the lender.

 In the early months of a loan, the interest component of each EMI is higher.
 As the outstanding balance decreases with each payment, the interest component gradually shrinks and more of your EMI goes toward the principal.
 This structure is called an amortizing loan.
+Understanding this split helps you appreciate why making extra payments early in the loan term can save a significant amount of interest over the life of the loan.

 How is EMI Calculated?